DennisDosso/rdfCacheThroughStrike/README.md

 In the file
 <code>paths.properties</code>

 * databaseIndexDirectory: path of the directory containing the rdf4j database.
 * selectQueryFile: the path of the file where to find the queries (one per line)
 * wholeDbTimesFile: path of the file where to write the results of the execution on the whole database

+in-line parameters:
+* 1: the id of the query (a number starting from 0, going up)
+* 2: the time we execute this query.
+In fact, usually we wxecute the same query many times, typically 10.
+This is a number going from 0 to 9 usually indicating what time this is we are executing the same query.
+0 means it is the first time, 1 that it is the second, etc.
+* 3: path of the path.properties file.
+If no path is given, the default 'properties/path.properties' is used
+* 4: path of the values.properties file.
+As above, if no path is given, the default 'properties/values.properties' is used.
+This may create some FileNotFoundException if you are not careful.

 ### Step 3: Experiments using the cache